 - Customer contact

 Every user is free to publish personal data through activities.

-The legal basis for data processing is Art.6Abs.1S.1lit.aDSGVO.
+The legal basis for data processing is Art.
+6 para.
+1 sentence 1 lit. a GDPR.

-The data generated by the company's website is not stored in our own systems.
+The data generated by the company website is not stored in our own systems.

-You can object to the processing of your personal data that we collect as part of your use of our YouTube corporate presence at any time and assert your rights as a data subject.
-To do this, send us an informal e-mail.
-You can find more information about the processing of your personal data by YouTube and the corresponding objection options here:
+You can object to the processing of your personal data that we collect in the context of your use of our YouTube corporate presence at any time and assert your rights as a data subject.
+Please send us an informal e-mail.
+You can find more information on the processing of your personal data by YouTube and the corresponding objection options here:

-Due to the further development of our website and offers or due to changed legal or official requirements, it may become necessary to change this data protection declaration.
-You can access and print out the current data protection declaration at any time on the website via this link.
+Due to the further development of our website and offers on it or due to changed legal or official requirements, it may become necessary to change this data protection declaration.
+You can call up and print out the current data protection declaration at any time on the website via this link.